JavaPOSWorkingGroup/javapos/README.md

 This is a awkward circumstance for two reasons:

-1. When populating libraries to maven.org and bintray.com the dependencies are registerd too and may be used for dependency resolving mechanisms by client build mechanims.
+1. When populating libraries to maven.org and bintray.com the dependencies are registered too and may be used for dependency resolving mechanisms by client build mechanims.

 2. Both projects are not able to be build from the scratch without an bootstrap mechanism (where a part from the first or second project is build first to satisfy the dependency requirements from the other) which makes it hard to build theses projects on continues integration services like https://travis-ci.org.